Daniel Marcos: Ultimate Fighting Championship

 Marcos made his promotional debut against Saimon Oliveira on January 21, 2023, at UFC 283.
 He won the fight by KO in the second round.

 Marcos faced Davey Grant on July 22, 2023, at UFC Fight Night 224.
 He won the fight by split decision.
 12 of 14 media outlets scored the contest for Grant.

 Marcos was scheduled to face Daniel Santos on November 4, 2023, at UFC Fight Night 231.
 However, Santos pulled out due to undisclosed reasons and was replaced by promotional newcomer Victor Hugo.
 However, the bout was scrapped after Hugo weighed in at 138.5 pounds, two and a half pounds over the bantamweight non-title fight limit.

 Marcos was scheduled to face Carlos Vera on December 9, 2023, at UFC Fight Night 233.
 However, the fight was canceled due to visa issues on Marcos's part.

 Marcos faced Aori Qileng on February 10, 2024, at UFC Fight Night 236.
 The fight resulted in a no contest due to repeated accidental low blows.

 Marcos faced John Castañeda on June 8, 2024, at UFC on ESPN 57.
 He won the fight by unanimous decision.

 Marcos was scheduled to face Said Nurmagomedov on December 14, 2024, at UFC on ESPN 63.
 However, Nurmagomedov withdrew from the fight for unknown reasons and was replaced by Adrian Yañez.
 Marcos won the fight by split decision.

 Marcos faced Montel Jackson on May 3, 2025 at UFC on ESPN 67.
 He dropped the fight via unanimous decision, resulting in his first career defeat..

 Marcos was scheduled to face Felipe Lima on November 22, 2025, at UFC Fight Night 265.
 However, Lima withdrew for unknown reasons, so Marcos was re-scheduled to face Miles Johns instead two weeks earlier on November 8, 2025, at UFC Fight Night 264.
 Marcos won the fight via a rear-naked choke submission in the second round.

+On May 29, 2026, it was reported that Marcos was removed from the UFC roster after completed his fight contract and was not renewed by the promotion.

+Professional Fighters League

+On June 1, 2026, it was reported that Marcos signed with the Professional Fighters League.

+In his PFL debut, Marcos faced Magomed Magomedov on August 22, 2026, at PFL Tampa.
+He won the bout via technical knockout in round three after Magomedov suffered a shoulder injury.